hvasbath/beat/docs/installation.rst

 Optional: Setup for libamdm
 ___________________________
 Only for 64-bit machines!
-This again speeds up the elemantary operations!
+This again speeds up the elementary operations!
 Theano will for sure work without including this, but the performance increase (below) will convince you to do so ;) .